-MANAGEMENT'S DISCUSSION AND ANALYSIS

-FOR THE YEAR ENDED DECEMBER 31, 2020
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2021

-Date of Report: April 27, 2021
+Date of Report: March 31, 2022

-This management's discussion and analysis ("MD&A") for Elemental Royalties Corp. (the "Company", "Elemental" or "ERC") is intended to help the reader understand the significant factors that have affected Elemental and its subsidiaries performance, as well as factors that may affect its future performance.
+This management's discussion and analysis ("MD&A") for Elemental Royalties Corp. (the "Company" or "Elemental") is intended to help the reader understand the significant factors that have affected Elemental and its subsidiaries' performance, as well as factors that may affect its future performance.

-The information contained in this MD&A for the year ended December 31, 2020 should be read in conjunction with the consolidated financial statements of Elemental Royalties Corp. for the same period.
-The information contained within this MD&A is as of April 27, 2021.
+The information contained in this MD&A for the year ended December 31, 2021 should be read in conjunction with the consolidated financial statements of Elemental for the same period.
+The information contained within this MD&A is as of March 31, 2022.

-The referenced financial statements have been prepared in accordance with international Financial Reporting Standards as issued by the International Accounting Standard Board ("IFRS").
+The referenced financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standard Board ("IFRS").
 All amounts are expressed in US dollars unless otherwise indicated, which is the Company's presentation and functional currency.
-All share and per share amounts in this MD&A have been re-stated to reflect the post-Consolidation (as defined below) 4.8114 for one exchange ratio pursuant to the Transaction (as defined below).